canonical/charmed-5g/docs/how-to/integrate_sdcore_with_observability.md

 juju offer cos.loki:logging
 ```

-Then, consume the relation from the SD-Core model:
+Then, consume the integrations from the SD-Core model:

 ```bash
 juju switch <SD-Core model>